jbearer/blimp/test/README.md

 ## test options
 The `blimp-test` runner has a number of command line arguments which can be used to control how the tests are executed.
 For example, `--filter` controls which tests are run, `--skip-racket` controls whether to run the tests through the Racket semantic model, and so on.
 Use `blimp-test --help` for a complete list.

 Individual tests can also override the options passed via the command line using a special pragma: if the first line of a `.blt` file starts with `#:`, the test runner will interpret the remainder of that line as options which should override the global options just for that test.
 For example, to disable the Racket semantics for a particular test, add the line `#: --skip-racket` at the start of the test file.
 Or, to disable a test, you can add a filter that you know does not match the name of the test.
-For example: `#: -f"skipped: pending feature XYZ"`.
+For example: `#: -F"skipped: pending feature XYZ"`.